FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0011-generic-collaboration-framework/README.md

 is part of the FreeCAD source code.
 The collaboration framework provides several constructs to foster collaboration among users.
 The main construct is a Topic.
 A **Topic** is document object that is created by a user.
-Optionally a topic has an **Annotation** in the 3D view with the topic title that can be globally positioned to mark geometry or can be attached to geometry.
-The topic is a collection of **Comments** created by **Users**.
+Optionally a topic has an **Annotation** in the 3D view with the topic title that can refer to geometry in two ways: It can be globally positioned or it can be attached to geometry.

+A topic is a collection of **Comments** created by **Users**.
 A sequence of comments is the main contents of a topic and forms a **History**.
 A **Comment** is a string of text associated with a **Date**, **Time**, and **User**.
 A **User** is someone who can be uniquely identified and distinguished from other users and is capable of making comments.
 How users are represented can be customized (more on this later) but as a minimal implementation, users are identified by email addresses.
 The history of comments inside topics allow users to discuss models.

 As collaboration feature, users can make **Snapshots** of a model.
 A **Snapshot** is a screenshot of the model in its current state.
 Another collaboration feature is a **Viewpoint**, a camera position that can direct the user to view a model in a particular way.

-The text of a comment can contain **Links** that can reference various things.
+The text of a comment can contain **Links** that can reference various items.
-**Links** have a standardized set of things they can refer to, but it is also possible to have **Custom Links** which will be discussed in the next section.
+**Links** have a standardized set of items they can refer to, but it is also possible to have **Custom Links** which will be discussed in the next section.
-The standardized set of things that a link can refer to is:
+The standardized set of items that a link can refer to is:
 - other topics,
 - other comments,
 - snapshots,